Planning for 2020-21 Return to School

 While we are endeavoring to be ready this fall to open schools to all students, we are also preparing to provide a robust alternative learning experience for students both inside and outside the physical classroom setting in the event we cannot meet the DOH guidelines.
 Four workgroups were formed to prepare for this work.
 Please see below for more information about each group.

 State Superintendent Chris Reykdal’s latest video addresses the fall re-opening guidance.
 He clarifies the expectation of all students being in school in the fall, masks, social distancing and transportation guidance.
 Our goal is to have students on our campuses as much as possible for in-person instruction while complying with health and safety requirements.
 Right now, we are planning for in-school instruction for elementary students and a hybrid instruction model of in-person and distance learning for middle and high school students.
 We are also upgrading the distance learning model in the event a school or the district may need to close again.
-Our goal is to make a final decision by July 24.
+While our initial goal was to make a final decision by July 24, we are delaying about one week to allow time to review staff and survey results and receive expected guidance from the state.

 The Mukilteo School District is committed to providing quality educational services to all students and their families, regardless of race, ethnicity, religion, political affiliation, language, abilities, socioeconomic status, country of origin, immigration status, sexual orientation, gender, and gender identity.
 We are committed to promoting a vision for public education that advances inclusiveness, equity, and racial and social justice in our schools and society.